syedhuzaif199/data-compression-tool/README.md

 # data-compression-tool

-A tool for compressing data files using Huffman coding and Lempel-Ziv-Welch algorithm.
+A tool for compressing data files using Huffman coding.

 ## How to use